civican/legisinfo/44-1/bills/C-26/bill_text.md

 **Sponsor**: MINISTER OF PUBLIC SAFETY

+Her Excellency the Governor General recommends to the House of Commons the appropriation of public revenue under the circumstances, in the manner and for the purposes set out in a measure entitled "*An Act respecting cyber security, amending the Telecommunications Act and making consequential amendments to other Acts*".

 ## Summary

 Part 1 amends the `Telecommunications Act` to add the promotion of the security of the Canadian telecommunications system as an objective of the Canadian telecommunications policy and to authorize the Governor in Council and the Minister of Industry to direct telecommunications service providers to do anything, or refrain from doing anything, that is necessary to secure the Canadian telecommunications system.
 It also establishes an administrative monetary penalty scheme to promote compliance with orders and regulations made by the Governor in Council and the Minister of Industry to secure the Canadian telecommunications system as well as rules for judicial review of those orders and regulations.